Lauwoes/Loneliness-Survey/README.md

 Socialising in public spaces goes with *more* loneliness, not less: 4.03 against 3.09.

-I predicted the opposite of all of this.

-## A coding error hid it

-The five agreement items were originally reverse-coded the wrong way round.

-The form used 1 for strongly disagree through 5 for strongly agree.
-The three negatively worded items ("I feel left out", "I lack companionship", "I feel isolated from others") already point towards loneliness and should be kept as recorded.
-The two positively worded items ("I feel there are people I can talk to", "I am content with my friendships and relationships") are the ones needing reversal.
-The first version of the analysis did the opposite.

-The result was a score that measured connectedness while being labelled loneliness.
-Respondents giving the most lonely possible answer on "I feel left out" scored 1.35; those giving the least lonely answer scored 4.58.

-Every group difference therefore reported the wrong direction.
-The data was never wrong, only one step in how it was scored.
-The dashboard has a toggle that switches between the two codings so the effect is visible.

 ## Method

 - 180 responses collected via Google Form, March 2026
-- Loneliness measured with five UCLA-style items, scored 1 to 5
+- Loneliness measured with five items, each scored 1 to 5
+- Every item is worded so that agreement indicates loneliness.
+Two were put to respondents in the positive form ("I feel there are people I can talk to") and are stored reversed, under their negative form, so all five point the same way
-- Score is the mean of the five items after correct reverse-coding
+- Score is the unweighted mean of the five, so each item counts equally
 - Group differences tested with Welch's t-test; effect sizes are Cohen's d
 - Multivariable OLS regression to separate the correlated predictors